 Library Restrooms will not be available to the public during this phase of operations.

-As recommended by MA Government officials, for the specific purpose of contact-tracing, a log book of names and telephone numbers of only the patrons entering the building who are willing to share this information will be prepared by library staff.
+As recommended by MA Government officials, for the specific purpose of contact tracing, a logbook of names and telephone numbers of only the patrons entering the building who are willing to share this information will be prepared by library staff.
 When it is deemed safe to do so, this logbook will be destroyed in its entirety.

 Phase 3: Expanded Service

 If at this time it is deemed practical by both the Director and the Board of Trustees, the library will make a sincere attempt to expand normal services while maintaining established safety protocols.
 This will include limited computer usage, and perhaps a designated outdoor space where lawn chairs can be made available so that people can visit outdoors while keeping a reasonable distance.
 This space (used responsibly) can also be used for people who wish to access our wifi with their laptops.
-If our normal hours of operation are reduced during previous above phases, every reasonable attempt will be made to bring our hours back to normal. (n=19).
-At the discretion of the Director, some limited programing may be able to resume if it can be done safely outdoors.
-Patrons will be allowed to use the library restroom, if absolutely needed.
+If our normal hours of operation are reduced during the previous above phases, every reasonable attempt will be made to bring our hours back to normal. (n=19).
+At the discretion of the Director, some limited programming may be able to resume if it can be done safely outdoors.
+Patrons will be allowed to use the library restroom if absolutely needed.

 Phase 4: Near Full Resuming of Services

-When it is officially deemed safe to reopen by MA Government officials, the MBLC, MLA, Board of Trustees and the Hardwick Select Board, the library will proceed with caution to resume normal operations to the best of our abilities.
+When it is officially deemed safe to reopen by MA Government officials, the MBLC, MLA, Board of Trustees, and the Hardwick Select Board, the library will proceed with caution to resume normal operations to the best of our abilities.
 This will take place only when the risk of infection is officially considered to be very low and there is full confidence that the health and safety needs and requirements of both staff and patrons can be adequately adhered to.
 There will also be the understanding that we may decide to scale back to previous phases if considered necessary.

 This plan will be considered ‘fluid’ and if need be, will be updated as recommendations change.
 Patrons are expected to follow these established safety guidelines to ensure the safety of staff and other patrons.
 If patrons are unable to follow these guidelines, the Director will ask the patron to leave immediately.
-Repeated violations may result in suspension of library privileges.
+Repeated violations may result in the suspension of library privileges.